Kraigie/nostrum/docs/static/Voice.md

 `play` is initially invoked; once audio has begun transmitting, the timeout drops to `500` milliseconds.
 Because the `ffmpeg` process doesn't close when its input device is `stdin`, which is the case when `type` is set to `:pipe`, `:ytdl`, or `:stream` the timeout is necessary to promtly detect end of input.
-If the audio process times out with the initial window, the `Nostrum.Struct.Event.SpeakingUpdate` that is generated will have its `timed_out` field set to `true`.
+If the audio process times out within the initial window, the `Nostrum.Struct.Event.SpeakingUpdate` that is generated will have its `timed_out` field set to `true`.
 It will be `false` in all other cases.
 If your use case does not include large, slow downloads and you wish to more quickly be notified of timeouts or errors, you may consider setting `audio_timeout` to a lower value.
 However, `youtube-dl` typically takes at least 2.5 seconds to begin outputting audio data, even on a fast connection.
 If your use case involves playing large files at a timestamp several hours in like this, `play(guild_id, url, :ytdl, start_time: "2:37:56")`, you may consider setting the timeout to a higher value, as downloading a large youtube video and having `ffmpeg` seek through several hours of audio may take 15-20 seconds, even with a fast network connection.

 ## Audio Frames Per Burst